trbouma/safebox-acorn/website/digital-go-bag.md

 ---
 title: Safebox and the Digital Go-Bag
-description: Product positioning for Safebox as a household digital go-bag for master keys, emergency funds, and critical records, powered by the Acorn protocol component.
+description: Product positioning for Safebox as a digital go-bag and community continuity system for master keys, emergency funds, critical records, and local mesh payments, powered by the Acorn protocol component.
 ---

 # Safebox and the digital go-bag